stepanataccolade/docsv2/sources/ci_builds.md

 * Build item console
 * Test and code coverage visualization
 * The Script that was run for the build item
-* Download for console logs and, if configured, artifacts
+* Download for console logs

 <img src="../images/ci_build_item.png" alt="Build status" style="width:700px;"/>